Andrettin/Wyrmsun/readme.txt

 - The ballista is now buildable.
 - Dwarven steelclads now have graphics showing a double axe if the second dwarven melee axe upgrade has been researched (graphics by b_o).
 - Added a gnomish patrol button for gnomish military units (graphics by Jinn).
+- When units level up, they now have the choice of learning Critical Strike (gives a chance to cause double damage when attacking; graphics by Jinn).
+- Dwarven axefighters now need a blacksmith to be built in order to upgrade to steelclads.

 * Upgrades
 - Added two melee axe upgrades for the dwarves (stone axe and great axe graphics by Leo).